pika/pika/docs/examples/asynchronous_publisher_example.rst

                                reply_code, reply_text)
                 self._connection.add_timeout(5, self.reconnect)

-        def on_connection_open(self, unused_connection):
-            """This method is called by pika once the connection to RabbitMQ has been established.
-It passes the handle to the connection object in case we need it, but in this case, we'll just mark it unused.

-            :type unused_connection: pika.SelectConnection

-            """
-            LOGGER.info('Connection opened')
-            self.add_on_connection_close_callback()
-            self.open_channel()

         def reconnect(self):
             """Will be invoked by the IOLoop timer if the connection is closed.
 See the on_connection_closed method.